HassanSherwani/Natural-Language-Processing-II-/README.md

 - seq2seq Model with Attention: https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/
 - For Transformer: The Illustrated Transformer
 - For GPT-2 : OpenAI blog post on GPT-2

+# Gratitude

+Special Thanks to fastai lectures, scoutbee lectures which helped me immensely for learning key concepts of NLP & coding in general